Hensel minimality I: Hensel minimality

 \begin{lem}[Adding constants] Let $\ell\geq 0$ be an integer or $\omega$, suppose that $\Th(K)$ is $\ell$-h-minimal, and let $A$ be any subset of $K \cup \RV\eq$.
 Then $\Th_{\cL(A)}(K)$ is also $\ell$-h-minimal. \end{lem}

 Here, by $\RV\eq$, we mean imaginary sorts of the form $\RV^n/\mathord{\sim}$, for some $n$ and some $\emptyset$-definable equivalence relations $\sim$.
-In particular, we can add constants from $\Gamma_K$.
+In particular, the lemma allows us to add constants from $\Gamma_K$.
 Note however that adding parameters from other sorts than $K$ and $\RV\eq$ may destroy Hensel minimality.

 The lemma should be clear in the case $A \subset K \cup \RV$; we mainly give the following proof to show that parameters from $\RV\eq$ are not a problem either.